 - 1.1 This Practice Statement explains the Panel Executive's practice with regard to consenting to a person who is subject to the restrictions set out in Rule 2.8 or Rule 35.1 making a single confidential approach to the board of the offeree company during the restricted periods of six months and 12 months respectively (each a "restricted period") in order to ascertain whether the board of the offeree company would be interested in entering into talks with regard to a possible offer.
 The Practice Statement also explains how the Executive applies the provisions of Rule 2.2, Rule 2.6, Rule 2.8 and Rule 35.1 if a potential offeror and the board of the offeree company enter into talks during a restricted period. - 2.
-Making a single confidential approach during a restricted period - (a) Where a "no intention to bid" statement has been made under Rule 2.8 - 2.1 Under Rule 2.8(e), except in the circumstances described in Note 2 on Rule 2.8 or otherwise with the consent of the Panel, a person who has made a "no intention to bid" statement (a "potential offeror") may not, within six months effrom the date of the statement, take any steps in connection with a possible offer for the offeree company where knowledge of the possible offer might be extended outside those who need to know in the potential offeror and its immediate advisers.
-The Executive considers that making an approach to the offeree company would fall within the restriction in Rule 2.8(e). - 2.2 Paragraph (a) of Note 2 on Rule 2.8 provides that, save in certain specified circumstances, the restrictions in Rule 2.8 may be set asidewill no longer apply if the board of the offeree company so agrees.
+Making a single confidential approach during a restricted period

+(a) Where a "no intention to bid" statement has been made under Rule 2.8

+- 2.1 Under Rule 2.8(e), except in the circumstances described in Note 2 on Rule 2.8 or otherwise with the consent of the Panel, a person who has made a "no intention to bid" statement (a "potential offeror") may not, within six months from the date of the statement, take any steps in connection with a possible offer for the offeree company where knowledge of the possible offer might be extended outside those who need to know in the potential offeror and its immediate advisers.
+The Executive considers that making an approach to the offeree company would fall within the restriction in Rule 2.8(e). - 2.2 Paragraph (a) of Note 2 on Rule 2.8 provides that, save in certain specified circumstances, the restrictions in Rule 2.8 will no longer apply if the board of the offeree company so agrees.
 In order to give effect to this provision, the Executive will normally consent to a relaxation of the strict requirements of Rule 2.8(e) in order to enable a potential offeror or its adviser to make a single confidential approach (which may or may not include terms) to the board of the offeree company during the restricted period in order to ascertain whether the board would be interested in entering into talks with regard to a possible offer.
-This practice is consistent with the statement made by the Code Committee in paragraph 4.9.2 of RS 2004/1.
+This practice is consistent with the statement made by the Code Committee in paragraph 4.9.2 of RS 2004/1. - 2.3 A potential offeror must consult the Executive in order to obtain its consent before making a single confidential approach to the board of the offeree company.